100Automations/GHA-add-issue-to-project/CONTRIBUTING.md

 # How to contribute
 For any contribution you had in mind, please open a detailed issue on what you are contributing and why.
 This way, there can be room to have a productive discussion before any code is written.
 It can be discussed if the contribution is a good fit for this project, fine tune contribution goals, and more.

-Feel free to [OPTIONAL: slack me individually or] drop into the [100 Automations slack](https://hackforla.slack.com/archives/C018S5TCQE7) to reach out to me to ask any questions.
+Feel free to drop into the [100 Automations slack](https://hackforla.slack.com/archives/C018S5TCQE7) to reach out to me to ask any questions.

 ## Testing

 As of right now, there are no concrete testing practices.
-The tests that are currently implemented are done using [INSERT TEST IMPLEMENTATION IF APPLICABLE]
+The tests that are currently implemented are done using [unittest.js](https://github.com/100Automations/GHA-add-issue-to-project/blob/master/unittest.js)

 ## Submitting changes